OpusCapita/fsm-workflow/core/README.md

 #### Action

-Actions (action = function) are executed during transition (not during existing or entering states).
+Actions (action = function) are executed during transition (not while leaving/entering state).
 Action references specific function by name.
 Action implemented separately from schema.
 Each action accepts named arguments explicitly defined in transition and implicit arguments like _object_, _from_, _to_, etc. During transition machine executes each action in defined order.
 Each action gets _actionExecutionResutls_ argument which serves as an accumulator from perviously called actions, where each property is an action name and value is value returned by action.

 #### Guard (conditions)